DattatreyaReddy/cultify/README.md

 ## Limitations

-- Single booking attempt per day (by design)
+- Up to 3 booking attempts per day (by design), spaced by JobScheduler ticks (~15 min apart, not a guaranteed exact interval)
 - Requires an active Cult.fit membership and a phone that stays on/connected around the target time
 - Session cookies need periodic manual refresh (7-30 days)
 - Waitlist position/confirmation is determined by Cult.fit, not this script